pushu-wf/luckysheet-crdt/README.md

 9. My personal energy is limited, and there are bugs and incomplete functions.
 Please submit an [issue](https://gitee.com/wfeng0/luckysheet-crdt/issues/new) and I will handle it promptly;
 10. Welcome everyone to fork the project, submit PR, and work together to improve the project.

 ## Fee Statement

 1. Please note that there is no Luckymeet source code available for the startup, operation, deployment, and other stages of this project, which does not affect the actual collaborative functionality。
 2. In order to better drive open source, starting from the git head of `bf75470121f0f52737e604233add82ad2502218d`, the source code modification part will no longer be provided.
 If necessary, please contact the author for a fee to obtain it。
 3. **The lack of Luckysheet source code does not affect the actual functionality, and all collaborative features are open source**。
 4. **The impact of no source code:**
     1. The source code is only used for functional expansion in binary scenarios;
     2. If there is no requirement for secondary opening, you do not need to use the source code.
 If there is a requirement for secondary opening, please contact the author for payment first；
 5. **Please note that:**
    1.Luckysheet source will be retained, but will not be continuously updated.
 Subsequent feature upgrades will only provide lib plugin packages；
     1. Fee standard:**`￥ 99`**
     2. Provide services: Only provide source code packages (do not provide continuous feature upgrades, bug fixes, and not purchase products!)
 6. **Contact Author**：
-   1. qq群: 522121825 (at full strength)
+    1. qq 群: 522121825 (recommend)
-   2. qq群: 605844508 (recommend)

 <!-- ## [DeepSeek AI model](https://gitee.com/wfeng0/luckysheet-crdt/blob/master-deepseek-alpha/server/src/DeepSeek/README.md) (still under debugging...)